dotnet/docs/docs/framework/interop/default-marshalling-for-arrays.md

 ### Arrays within Structures

  Unmanaged structures can contain embedded arrays.
-By default, these embedded array fields are marshaled as a SAFEARRAY.
+By default, these embedded array fields are marshalled as a SAFEARRAY.
 In the following example, `s1` is an embedded array that is allocated directly within the structure itself.

 #### Unmanaged representation